Case study·Humanos × Ralio·ralio.agents.v3·v1 · anchored 2026-05-19

 What it costs

-Authorization stops at the runtime boundary.
-Commerce doesn’t.
+Trust stops at the channel boundary.
+Payments don’t.

 § 02 · close